zhangshiliang502-droid/Distinct-Covering-System-With-m-7/README.md

 Affiliation: ShanghaiTech IMS

-This repository contains Gurobi-based scripts used for experiments on distinct covering systems with minimum modulus `m = 7` at ShanghaiTech IMS.
+This repository contains Gurobi-based scripts used for experiments on distinct covering systems with minimum modulus `m = 7`.

 ## Scripts